jeff-k/bio-seq/README.md

 }
 ```

+Note that you need to explicitly provide a "discriminant" (e.g. `0b00`) in the enum.

 A `#[width(n)]` attribute specifies how many bits the encoding requires per symbol.
 The maximum supported is 8.
 If this attribute isn't specified then the optimal width will be chosen.

 `#[alt(...,)]` and `#[display('x')]` attributes can be used to define alternative representations or display the item with a special character.
 Here is the definition for the stop codon in `codec::Amino`: